expo/expo/docs/pages/eas-update/runtime-versions.md

 ## Setting `"runtimeVersion"`

-To make managing the `"runtimeVerison"` property easier between builds and updates, we've created runtime version policies that will update automatically based on other fields inside the app config (**app.json**/**app.config.js**).
+To make managing the `"runtimeVersion"` property easier between builds and updates, we've created runtime version policies that will update automatically based on other fields inside the app config (**app.json**/**app.config.js**).
 If these policies do not match the development flow of a project, there's also an option to set the `"runtimeVersion"` manually.

 ### `"sdkVersion"` runtime version policy